jonaskay/flashover-middleman/source/2018-11-18-productive-conflict-is-a-journey-not-a-war.html.markdown

 It’s not important if you don’t get to ask the questions as they are written down.
 What’s more important is that you have primed yourself for curiosity and listening.
 You have primed yourself for a journey, not for a war.

+\*\*\*

 Are you conflict avoidant or conflict seeking?
-How do you help yourself to become better at conflict resolution?
+What can you do to become better at conflict resolution?